 The crypto sector has unfortunately picked up a reputation as being full of scammers.
 Those who have found their account cleared out by unscrupulous agents will know a particularly deep pain.

 There are three main routes to buying Bitcoin.
-These are best broken down as exchanges and intermediaries and online CFD brokers.
-If you are looking to use a regulated agent, brokers' last option is the best place to start.
+These are best broken down as exchanges and intermediaries and online brokers.

 Source: IG